How to Brilliantly Rule Social Media Marketing—Part 1: Understanding Social Media

 Understanding Key Social Spaces

-Different social spaces (social media platforms) appeal to different audiences.
+Different social spaces (social media platforms) appeal to various audiences.
 Brands that achieve high engagement levels on Instagram might struggle to attract attention on X (formerly Twitter), while big hitters on YouTube could fall flat on Pinterest.
 To maximize engagement on any social media platform, you must first understand its users and their motivations.

 Facebook

-For many people, Facebook is synonymous with social media—and rightly so.
-This heavyweight of the social media world boasts 2.8 billion monthly users1 from every corner of the globe, with 80% of Canadians checking in at least a few times each week.
-Membership is high in all adult age groups.2 Originally a photo-sharing website, Facebook has evolved into a full-blown communications tool with live chat and messaging features.
+Facebook is the heavyweight of the social media world, boasting 2.8 billion monthly users1 from every corner of the globe, with 80% of Canadians checking in at least a few times each week.
+Membership is high in all adult age groups.2 Members of Facebook are highly active in comparison to other social media platforms and are more likely to share and repost content from others.2

 LinkedIn